 Command Center / Office

-The command center (an office) should be equipped with telephone, fax, wireless internet, printer, copy machines and office supplies.
+The command center (an office) should be equipped with telephone, wireless internet, printer, copy machines and office supplies.
 The Command Centre should be close to the hotel (at least for the officials) or within the main hotel and should stay there for the whole time of the competition.
 If a change of location is needed, this information must be forwarded to the event director before the event and to the participants at least at the General Briefing.

 A command center should be staffed to follow the balloons and help with ATC and any rescue services that pilots may require.
 A 24 hours staffed command center is always great help for crews that have numerous issues while following their pilots.